-Both practices and identities of organizational actors, are shaped by institutional logics.
-Thornton et al. (2012) claim that institutional logics operate as resources providing the context from which social actors in an organization draw the rational, justifications, and sources of authority for action.
-Nevertheless, it cannot be assumed that actions reflect a dogmatic institutional logic, and during transitional times, actions may even contribute to the emergence of a new institutional logic.
+Institutional logics are the central organizing beliefs and practices of an institution or a group of institutions (Reference) shaping the behaviors, practices, and identities of organizational actors.
+Thornton et al. (2012) posit that institutional logics operate as resources providing the context from which organizational actors draw the rational, justifications, and sources of authority for action.
+Nevertheless, it cannot be assumed that these reflect a dogmatic institutional logic, especially during times of transition when actions may even contribute to the emergence of a new institutional logic.

-Mapping institutional logics can accomplished by addressing four dimensions of institutional logic: sources of authority, occupational identity, sources of legitimacy, and the normative base (Toubiana & Zietsma 2017).
-Each component draws from the cultural-social context and from developments in the specific occupational space.
+Mapping institutional logics can be accomplished by addressing its four dimensions: sources of authority, occupational identity, sources of legitimacy, and its normative base (Toubiana & Zietsma 2017).
+Each of these components draws both from an organization’s cultural-social context and from developments in the specific occupational space.
 Sources of authority refer to the employees’ perceptions of the organization’s role.
-Occupational identity denotes how they position themselves professionally in relation to clashes between occupational approaches and their professional status.
-Sources of legitimacy indicates the types of justification employees give for their actions, and finally, the normative base focuses on the questions of when an act is experienced as appropriate in relation to the individual’s professional status.

-Relying on these components, institutional logics help identify organizational routines both as formally guiding employees’ language and action and as developing when employees turn an ideological campaign, external to the organization, into an emerging institutional logic.
+Occupational identity denotes how employees position themselves professionally in relation to conflicts between occupational approaches and their professional status.
+Sources of legitimacy indicates the types of justification employees give for their actions.
+Finally, the normative base focuses on the questions of when an act is experienced as appropriate in relation to the individual’s professional status.
+Evaluating employees through the prism of these components of institutional logics can help identify the organizational routines that formally guide employees’ language and action, as well as emerging changes that may reveal the impact of ideas from external ideological campaigns in an evolving institutional logic.

-As the actions taken by those working within the same organization are not uniform, the institutional logics approach often assists in investigating clashes (Cloutier and langley, 2013).
+As the actions taken by those working within the same organization are not uniform, the institutional logics approach often assists in investigating clashes (Cloutier and Langley 2013).
 What makes the comparison of distinct institutional logics analytically fruitful is the possibility of comparing how actors in specific organizations understand daily situations and the meaning they ascribe to their routine actions.
 When the routine act is perceived as rational, distancing from the loyalty to replicate it to the point of performing a challenging act is no simple matter.

 Can an alternative institutional logic be introduced by employees?
-As explained by Christy et al. (2022) feminist campaigns had an important influence on welfare organizations and services providers in developing suitable support practices victims-survivors of physical abuse and even emotional and sexual abuse.
-However, the authors show that powerful barriers hold back a similar impact in the case of economic abuse.
-That is where the strength of the heuristic device of institutional logics can be demonstrated pinpointing barriers to the rise and strength of an institutional logic that would import the knowledge held by feminist NGOs into welfare organizations.
+As explained by Christy et al. (2022), feminist campaigns historically have influenced welfare organizations and services providers to develop supports for victim-survivors of physical, emotional, and even sexual abuse.
+However, the authors show that powerful barriers can limit a similar positive impact in the case of economic abuse.
+Here institutional logics can help in pinpointing barriers to the rise and strength of an institutional logic that would integrate the knowledge and values held by feminist NGOs into welfare organizations.

-Feminist scholars have tended to criticize feminist NGOs with Kantola’s (2010) explicit suggestion that they comply with the institutional language and practices.
-Her critique was adopted and the phenomenon got to be called NGOization suggesting that feminist NGOs are now dependent on gaining government projects and therefore, can no longer maintain their radical spirit.
-However, in the area of economic abuse, feminist NGOs have had to lead an independent course of action as few government projects presented interest to enter partnerships on the topic.
-In this way, the international feminist NGO Economic Abuse International Network, as well as the Israeli organization, The feminine spirit, have been able to act as policy entrepreneurs and to distribute valuable knowledge on diagnosing and treating economic abuse.
+Feminist scholars have tended to criticize feminist NGOs for complying with institutional language and practices.
+Kantola’s critique (2010) of this phenomenon led to the adoption of the term ”NGOization,” suggesting that feminist NGOs are now dependent on gaining government projects and can therefore no longer maintain their radical spirit.
+However, this critique is not applicable to NGO work on economic abuse, as few governments actually promote policies to address such abuse.
+With their resulting independence, the international feminist NGO Economic Abuse International Network, as well as the Israeli organization, The Feminine Spirit, have been able to act as policy entrepreneurs and to distribute valuable knowledge on diagnosing and treating economic abuse.

-To shed light on operational possibilities during transitional times created by campaigns led by feminist NGOs, we asked which institutional logics are implicated in welfare organizations’ employees’ commitment to meet the needs of the economically abused?
+To shed light on the range of possible employee responses to economic abuse during transitional periods produced by feminist NGO campaigns, this study asked which institutional logics are implicated in welfare organizations’ employees’ commitment to meet the needs of the economically abused.

 METHODOLOGY